 For more information on UBC Vancouver BSN program application deadlines, please visit our website under Ready to Apply? - Important Application Deadlines.

-The BC Transfer Guide provides comprehensive information about transfer credit for courses taken in BC.
+The BC Transfer Guide provides comprehensive information about transfer credit for courses taken mainly in BC (some of the courses completed outside of BC and internationally are also listed).
 Courses taken outside of BC will be assessed on an individual basis after an applicant has formally applied to UBC and submitted all required documents.
 However, UBC Student Services has been developing UBC Transfer Credit Search.
 It may give you some information.

 An applied degree is typically a 4-year undergraduate program that combines theoretical instruction with practical work experience.
 It may be offered at a college, university or technical institute, and usually consists of a 2-year diploma plus two additional years of study.